 Tip 5: Pitch for a relevant guest post

-When you get published on a big online resource then you get positive ‘back links’ to your website, which is a very powerful tool to build your ranking on Google.
+When you get published on a big online platform then you get positive ‘back links’ to your website, which is a very powerful tool for building your Google ranking.

 What are the most important online resources and blogs that your ideal clients read?
 Identify at least 5 specific websites that publish guest posts that your ideal clients are interested in.

 Do your research and pitch some specific ideas to them.
-If your guest posts get published then you might get really high end traffic, but also if it’s an important and popular site such as The Guardian newspaper then your ranking will increase very quickly as the Google computers will increase the importance and relevance of your site.
+If your guest posts get published then you might get really quality website traffic, but also if it’s an important and popular site such as The Guardian newspaper then your ranking will increase very quickly as Google’s algorithms will increase the importance and relevance of your site.

-Need a bit of help to identify who your ideal clients are and what they might be interested in?
-Read this blog post with 10 questions to get to know your dream clients better.
+If you need a bit of help identifying who your ideal clients are and what they might be interested in then, read this blog post with 10 questions to get to know your dream clients better.

 Tip 6: Answer your client’s questions